adamschonewille/phys408OpticalCavity/LabNotebook.md

 ![0,0 Mode](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20No%20Peizo%20control/capture_20180227_111632.jpg)
 *Figure: TEM 0,0 Mode Picture*
 ![Gaussian Intensity](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20Peizo%20control/Guassian%20Intensity.png)
-*Here it is fairly clear that we have close to a pure Gaussian beam, but we managed to saturate the sensor making it hard to distinguish the top of the curve.*
+*Figure: Here it is fairly clear that we have close to a pure Gaussian beam, but we managed to saturate the sensor making it hard to distinguish the top of the curve.
+These points were removed from the plot prior to curve fitting on MATLAB*

 Then we adjust the $M_2$ mirror to put the cavity into a mode match for the TEM 1,0 and 0,1 modes
 ![1,0](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20No%20Peizo%20control/capture_20180227_111643.jpg)